empowerID/empowernow_docs/source_content/explainability_external.md

 # Self-Describing Workflow Responses – External Overview

-CRUD Service workflows return **agent-friendly JSON** so that human UIs *and* automated agents (LLMs, RPA bots, etc.) can drive a process without custom SDKs.
+Orchestration Service workflows return **agent-friendly JSON** so that human UIs *and* automated agents (LLMs, RPA bots, etc.) can drive a process without custom SDKs.
 This document explains the principle and the response format—no deep code details required.

 ---